-Autumn celebrations do not mean much for the rest of the world but in Germany, they sure know how to keep themselves warm with dance and fun in the face of approaching winters.
+Autumn celebrations do not mean much to the rest of the world but in Germany, they sure know how to keep themselves warm with dance and fun in the face of approaching winters.
 If you don’t know what this is about, you are missing out on the world’s biggest party.
-So here are some exciting things about Oktoberfest that everyone should know about.
+So here are some exciting things about Oktoberfest costumes that everyone should know about.

 Exciting things about Oktoberfest:

 - Oktoberfest starts in September and ends on the first Sunday of October.
-Although it used to be in October the days got colder and organizers wanted people to have a couple of weeks of festivities so it got pushed back in September.
+Although it used to be in October the days got colder and organizers wanted people to have a couple of weeks of festivities so it got pushed back to September.
 This year it will be 16 days long.

 - It is essentially a beer festival and there are 14 large main tents that have a seating capacity of more than 10000 people.
 The seats are mostly booked in advance in all the big tents, as the music and beer are top-notch in these establishments.
-There are smaller tents which are less rowdy and loud and easier and fun to tent hop.
+There are smaller tents that are less rowdy and loud and easier and fun to tent hop.